jwollbrett/bgee_exercise/results/Results.md

 ## Part_of metrics
 Using part_of property (and subproperties) we found 258 ancestors of homology annotations.
 66 of them contained variations (~25%).
+* Mainly found cluster of species for the same homology entity :
+..* Homo sapiens, Rattus norvegicus, Mus musculus
+..* Danio, Xenopus, Drosophila melanogaster
-* Mainly found cluster of species: Homo sapiens & Rattus norvegicus & Mus musculus; Danio & Xenopus & Drosophila melanogaster ** Over represented species : Danio, Xenopus (~50%)
+* Over represented species : Danio, Xenopus (~50%)
 * Rarely represented species : C. elegans

 ## Develop_from metrics
 Using developed_from property (and subproperties) we found 419 ancestors for homology annotations.
 60 of them containend variations (~14%).
-* Mainly found cluster of species : none
 * Over represented species : Danio, Xenopus, Homo sapiens (~90%)
 * Rarely represented species : Mus musculus, Gallus, Drosophila melanogaster